Blady-Com/UXStrings/readme.md

 `% alr with uxstrings`

-UXStrings with variant choice UXS_VARIANT set to UXS4 is default chosen implementation.
+UXStrings with variant choice UXS_VARIANT set to UXS5 is default chosen implementation.

-You might choose an other implementation 1, 2, 3 or 4 by setting variant choice UXS_VARIANT.
+You might choose an other implementation 1, 2, 3, 4 or 5 by setting variant choice UXS_VARIANT.

 Then you can import the Ada UXStrings packages in your programs.

 Note: Alire will take care of dependencies.

-## Licence
+## Authors

+- Simple Components are written by Dmitry A. Kazakov ([www.dmitry-kazakov.de/ada/components.htm](https://www.dmitry-kazakov.de/ada/components.htm)).
+Licence: GPLv2 with generics exception.
+- UXStrings are written by Pascal Pignard ([github.com/Blady-Com/UXStrings](https://github.com/Blady-Com/UXStrings)).
 The provided UXStrings specifications are intend to be public.
 Constructive criticism and alternative implementations of these specifications are expected.

+## Licence

 The actual proposed implementation is under [CeCILL-C](https://cecill.info) licence.

 ## Feedbacks

 Feel free to send feedback about UXStrings specification source code on [Github](https://github.com/Blady-Com/UXStrings/issues).

-Pascal Pignard, April 2021, August 2022, March-October 2023, April-October 2024.
+Pascal Pignard, April 2021, August 2022, March-October 2023, April-October 2024, September 2025.